bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 # reload .bashrc so nvm command works
 source ~/.bashrc

-# explicitly install and use supported node version
+# Explicitly install and use supported node version
 nvm install 12

 nvm use 12